Phone-GWP-group

 Primary colours

-Whilst general colour theory uses these primary colours, it is vital to remember that the colours used when printing (to achieve the other shades) are Cyan, Magenta, Yellow and Black.
+Whilst general colour theory uses these primary colours, it is vital to remember that the colours used when printing (to achieve the other shades) are cyan, magenta, yellow, and black.
 These colours are commonly known as CMYK.

 Secondary colours